GENUKI Maintainers' Pages

 This list of links must be followed by paragraphs, in alphabetical order, on specific topics.
 The prescribed list of subject headings is defined.

-- Many county sections of GENUKI are stored on the domain genuki.org.uk, with the directory name genuki.org.uk/country/county/.
-Sections of GENUKI not stored on genuki.org.uk, must be stored in a directory or sub-domain called "genuki" (lower case) to give a genuki root.
+Many county sections of GENUKI are stored on the domain genuki.org.uk, but publically-accessible sections of GENUKI not stored on genuki.org.uk, must be stored in a sub-domain or directory called "genuki" (lower case) in order to ensure a genuki root in references.
 Each county or other section must have a directory within that structure.
 Non-GENUKI data must not be stored in this GENUKI structure.

-- Only upper case Chapman codes may be used for directory names for counties, even if you are hosting only one county.
-Doing so makes it more flexible and of course the URL for indexing/logging is much more useful.
+Only upper case Chapman codes may be used for directory names for counties, even if you are hosting only one county.
+Doing so makes it more flexible and inclusion of the code in the URL for indexing/logging is much more useful.

-- Local URLs must be specified relative to the page in which they appear using only directory names, "./" and "../".
+Local URLs must be specified relative to the page in which they appear using only directory names, "./" and "../".
 For example, using "../" within a parish page to specify the enclosing county page, or using "./" within a parish page to specify a subordinate topic page.
-References to higher level directories should, preferably, be expressed by making iterative use of "../".
-If such iteration proves excessively clumsy in practice, an acceptable alternative is to refer to the root directory by means of "/".
-For example, using "/images/" to refer to the images directory in the root.
-These methods remove the need for significant editing if pages are moved between servers.
+References to higher level directories should be expressed by making iterative use of "../".
+These methods remove the need for editing when pages are transferred between servers.

-- Avoid exploiting local directories that are not subordinate to the genuki root as this results in URLs without genuki as the first component of the name and will make automatic indexing and logging more difficult.
+Avoid exploiting local directories that are not subordinate to the genuki root as this results in URLs without genuki as the first component of the name and will make automatic indexing and logging impossible.

 Any GENUKI maintainer may propose a change to these GENUKI standards at any time.